Modular representations of the Yangian $Y_2$: Representations of

 \section{Representations of $\yp$}

 In this section, we study the representation of the restricted Yangian $\yp$.
 To describe the finite dimensional irreducible modules of $\yp$, we need to construct analogues of highest weight representations in characteristic $0$.
+This should be compared to \cite[\textsection 10]{Jan97}.